schilcher/notesapp/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## My notes to run this app in the local sandbox
+1. Make sure your sso profile is active:
+    a. aws sso login --profile admin-1
+2. to launch to sandbox, navigate to the project root then:
+    a. npx ampx sandbox --profile admin-1